 At the end of each month you will receive a document called a Superbill that you send directly to your insurance company at the end of each month.
 The Superbill details how many sessions you’ve had, and the total fee.
 Once you submit the Superbill and depending on your specific plan, your insurance company will then mail you a check to reimburse a portion of that cost.

-Note: Using an app like Reimbursify can help you navigate the reimbursement process in a few clicks
+4. Try using an app like Reimbursify to help you navigate the reimbursement process in a few clicks